 Administrative oversight for the Program is provided by the MD/PhD Steering Committee, chaired by Dr. Gerald Grunwald, Dean of the Jefferson College of Life Sciences and Professor of Pathology, Anatomy & Cell Biology, and is composed of faculty, including the Co-Directors, involved in the scientific and/or clinical training of MD/PhD students.
-Members of the committee include: Clara Callahan, MD, Associate Dean for Admissions in the SKMC and Professor, Department of Pediatrics; Susan Rosenthal, MD, Associate Dean for MD/PhD Students in the SKMC and Professor, Department of Pediatrics; Ross Summer, MD, Division of Pulmonary and Critical Care Medicine; Alisa LoSasso, MD, Department of Pediatrics; and Diane Merry, PhD, Professor of Biochemistry & Molecular Biology.
+Members of the committee include Alisa LoSasso, MD, Associate Dean for Admissions in the SKMC and Associate Professor, Department of Pediatrics; Wayne Lau, MD, Assistant Dean Office of Student Affairs and Professor, Department of Emergency Medicine; Ross Summer, MD, Division of Pulmonary and Critical Care Medicine; and Nancy Philp, PhD, Associate Dean for PhD Students, JCLS and Professor, Department of Pathology, Anatomy & Cell Biology.
 Administrative members include Bonnie Emilius, Director of Admissions for SKMC; Marc Stearns, Director of Admissions for the Jefferson College of Life Sciences, and Danielle Park, MD/PhD Program Coordinator.
 There are two student representatives to this committee, elected by the JPSA.

-Day-to-day administrative duties are carried out by the Program Office, comprising the co-Directors and the Program Coordinator.
+The Program Office, comprising the co-Directors and the Program Coordinator, carries out dayto-day administrative duties.
 The Program Office closely coordinates all administrative functions, program meetings, and program activities.
 The Program Coordinator maintains student records and provides administrative support to the Program co-Directors.
 The Program Coordinator also assists the Jefferson Physician Scientist Association with organizing their planned activities.